Are you a suspect or person of interest in a federal crime?

 - Punishments for federal crimes can be severe.
 There are mandatory minimum sentences that can’t be negotiated and no probation.

-Because of the complexity and seriousness of a federal investigation, it often takes months or even years to prepare a case.
+Because of the complexity and seriousness of an investigation at the federal level, it often takes months or even years to prepare a case.
 Federal agents are thorough, meticulous and aggressive when building evidence for a case.
 If there is suspicion that you might be involved in a federal offense, it’s likely that agents have already begun gathering evidence to build a case against you.

-Only an experienced and dedicated federal defense attorney can build a defense aggressive enough to stand up to the US Federal Government.
+Only an experienced and dedicated federal crimes lawyer can build a defense aggressive enough to stand up to the US Federal Government.

-How do federal offenses differ from California criminal defenses?
+How do federal criminal charges differ from criminal offenses under California state law?

 Many federal crimes involve illegal activity that crosses state lines, uses or involves the internet, or involves federal agencies such as federal banks or the US Postal Service.